arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Lecture 1 - Spring Boot Introduction.md

 ----

-## Connection with ElasticSearch and Expose Domain Object via Rest Interface
+## Connection with ElasticSearch and Expose Domain Object via Rest Interface -inventory project-

 > An example of how quickly a meaningful application can be created with with Spring boot.
 >
-> Below Spring initializer will be used and a few lines of code will be written to create a small CRUD web/rest application
+> Below Spring initializer will be used and a few lines of code will be written to create a small CRUD web/rest application.

 ---